ascoarchitect/aws-capstone-2/README.md

 - **Encrypted Storage**: EBS volumes are encrypted at rest
 - **IAM Roles**: Least privilege IAM roles for EKS services

-## Development and Testing

-For development and testing procedures, see:
-- `IMPLEMENTATION.md` - Technical implementation details
-- `TESTING.md` - Testing procedures and validation steps

 ## Support and Documentation

 - **Issues**: Report issues in the project repository